Where We Are

 Where We Are is the ninth studio album by Irish boy band Westlife.
-It was released on 27 November 2009 in Ireland and on 30 November 2009 in the UK through S Records, RCA Records and Sony Music, the band's tenth album under them.
-Where We Are is the group's first album following a break from music in 2008.
-It was also the band's fifth album to be released as a four-piece.
+It was released on 27 November 2009 in Ireland and on 30 November 2009 in the UK through S Records, RCA Records and Sony Music.
+Where We Are is the group's first album following a hiatus in 2008.
 This album was preceded by the lead single "What About Now" (a cover of the Daughtry song) and it was released on 23 October 2009 as a digital download a day later as a CD single.

 The group collaborated with numerous notable producers for the album, notably Ryan Tedder of the pop rock band OneRepublic, Jim Jonsin, Greg Wells and Sam Watters, among others.
 Where We Are is also notably the first Westlife album not to have Steve Mac and Wayne Hector produce or write any of the songs.

 The album was met with mixed reviews, although it was still commercially successful, debuting at number two at the UK Albums Chart and got 2× Platinum Certification in the United Kingdom which sold more than 600 000 records.
 Despite the high peak, it was the first Westlife album not to peak at number one since their 2004 album Allow Us to Be Frank peaked at number three.
 This is the 7th top-selling album of 2009 in Ireland.

 Background

-Before Christmas 2008, they wrote a letter to their website saying that 2009 was going to be the most exciting year yet for Westlife.
-The recording process of their tenth album started on 1 July 2009.
-Byrne said that there will be many first-time producers and writers for the upcoming album.
-He also wanted to have collaboration works with Chris Martin of Coldplay who happens to be a big Westlife fan.
-Westlife worked with JC Chasez, Darren Hayes, Ben Adams, Adrian Bradford, and Guy Chambers for the album but all did not make the cut.

-Filan talks about the content of the album and stated: A different direction might be a bit wrong.
-I think it's still pop music, but there's a different variation on it.
-One massive thing is we worked with different producers, who we've never worked with before, and new song writers.
-There are thirteen songs on the album and twelve of them are originals.
-There's more tempo, more rocky songs, some more American songs, some darker songs on there with darker lyrics.
-It's the best production we've had on any other album.
-The strings, the music is just on another level.
-Even if you're not a Westlife fan but you're a music fan, you will recognise the quality on this album.